2011 NFL season: All-Pro Team

 The following players were named first team All-Pro by the Associated Press:

 Players of the Week/Month

 The following were named the top performers during the 2011 season:

-Regular season awards
+Regular-season awards

 For the first time, the league held the NFL Honors, an awards show to salute the best players and plays for the season.
-The 1st Annual NFL Honors was held at the Murat Theatre in Indianapolis, Indiana on February 4, 2012.
+The 1st NFL Honors was held at the Murat Theatre in Indianapolis, Indiana on February 4, 2012.